Niko Kovač: Eintracht Frankfurt

-Bayern Munich (2018–2019)
+Bayern Munich

-On 13 April 2018, Bayern Munich announced that Kovač would succeed Jupp Heynckes as manager of the club for the 2018–19 season, with a three-year contract lasting until 30 June 2021.
-Kovač's brother, Robert, would follow him to Munich to be his assistant coach.
+On 13 April 2018, Bayern Munich announced that Kovač would succeed Jupp Heynckes as head coach of the club for the 2018–19 season, with a three-year contract lasting until 30 June 2021.
+Kovač's brother, Robert, served as assistant coach to him.
 Kovač had a contract with Frankfurt until 30 June 2018 and Bayern had to pay a release clause in his contract reported to be around €2.2 million.
 Kovač is just the fourth former player to manage Bayern Munich after Søren Lerby, Franz Beckenbauer and Jürgen Klinsmann.
 Kovač was the third Croatian to manage Bayern after Zlatko Čajkovski and Branko Zebec.
-Kovač officially took over on 1 July 2018 and was presented as the new manager of Bayern Munich on 2 July 2018.

-On 12 August, Kovač won his first match as manager of Bayern 5–0 in the German Super Cup against his former club, Eintracht Frankfurt.
+On 12 August, Kovač won his first match as coach of Bayern 5–0 in the German Super Cup against his former club, Eintracht Frankfurt.
 He won his first Bundesliga game in charge as Bayern defeated 1899 Hoffenheim 3–1 at home on 25 August.
-On 19 May 2019, he led Bayern to their seventh consecutive Bundesliga title after a 5–1 home win against his former club, Eintracht Frankfurt, beating nearest rivals Borussia Dortmund by two points.
-This was Kovač's first Bundesliga title as a coach.

 On 25 May 2019, Kovač led Bayern to a league and cup double when Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final.
-It was Kovač's second consecutive cup win as he became the first coach since Felix Magath in 2005 and 2006 to win back-to-back cup titles.
+It was Kovač's second consecutive cup victory as he became the first coach since Felix Magath in 2005 and 2006 to win back-to-back cup titles.
 Kovač also became the first person to win a league and cup double both as a player and coach in German football.
 On 1 October, Bayern defeated Tottenham Hotspur 7–2 in the Champions League, with Serge Gnabry scoring four goals.
-It was Bayern's second highest victory in European competitions, only behind their 7–1 victory over Roma in October 2014.
+It was Bayern's second highest victory in European competitions, only behind their 7–1 victory against Roma in October 2014.
 On 3 November, Kovač left by mutual agreement after a 5–1 loss to his former club, Eintracht Frankfurt.

-Monaco (2020–2022)
+Monaco

 On 19 July 2020, Kovač was appointed as head coach at Ligue 1 club Monaco.
 In his first game as Monaco coach on 23 August, Kovač secured a 2–2 draw after being two goals down against Reims.
 On 20 November, Monaco beat French champions and Champions League finalists Paris Saint-Germain 3–2 after falling behind 0–2.
 On 21 February 2021, he defeated Paris Saint-Germain once again, this time 2–0.
 It was the first time since March 2016 that Monaco won at Parc des Princes.
 Kovač was subsequently widely praised by French sports media.
 On 19 May, Monaco lost 2–0 to Paris Saint-Germain in the Coupe de France Final.
 On 1 January 2022, Monaco announced the departure of Kovač.